 Artist Nancy Rosier

-American Folk Artist Nancy Rosier has become a nationally recognized artist and authority on theorem painting.
+American Folk Artist Nancy Rosier has become a nationally recognized artist authority on theorem painting, traditional American Folk Art.
 Many magazines, newspapers, and several books have featured her work.
 She has been interviewed often and asked to write numerous “how to” articles.
 Her work is exhibited and sold at fine-juried shows across the country.
 She was chosen by the White House to create a theorem ornament for the Blue Room Christmas tree.
 She has been selected each year for over twenty years as a member of the nationally acclaimed “Directory of Traditional American Crafts” which showcases America’s finest artisans who are dedicated to preserving the early American crafts.
 Nancy offers over 200 theorem paintings for sale in her online gallery.
 Learn More